hombit/freddi/Readme.md

 ### This Readme

-Please, keep Readme updated.
-The help messages in the [Usage](#usage) section can be updated automatically using `.ci/update-help-readme.py` script.
+Please keep Readme updated.
+You can update the help messages in the [Usage](#usage) section using `.ci/update-help-readme.py` script.

 ### Release new version